All Episodes

 There was real enmity for these people.

-He wants to be president of the United States, and he's got real enmity or enmity for a whole lot of average across the board middle class blue-collar people.
+He wants to be president of the United States, and he's got real enmity for a whole lot of average across-the-board middle-class blue-collar people.

-To him, they are the representation of what's always been the majority, and they gotta go.
+To him, they are the representation of what's always been the majority, and they got to go.

-These are backward thinking, racists and bigots and so forth, and they love their guns, and there's all this stuff is happening so fast they don't understand it's leaving them behind.
+These are backward-thinking racists and bigots and so forth, and they love their guns, and there's all this stuff that's happening so fast they don't understand it's leaving them behind.

 So they go to their old security blankets to hang on.